 Make sure the new attribute shows up and click Save.

 To set the Device Magic user telephone number, another claim can be added.
 Add a new claim and use the following values, making sure to save once set.

 Once done, close the section.
 Make a note of your thumbprint value as well as the 3 configuration URLs.

 Setting up SSO in your Device Magic organization

-Click "Organization Settings" when logged in and then "SAML Settings".
+Click Organization Settings when logged in and then SAML Settings.

 To test that your setup was successful - save and then log out.
-Visit https://www.devicemagic.com/users/login and select "Log in with SSO".
+Visit https://app.devicemagic.com/users/login and select Log in with SSO.